abhidas0810/SocialMediaPlatform/README.md

 </p>

 * POST - http://localhost:8888/users : Create a new user.
-  name must have 1 to 50 characters. email must be in valid email format. bio must have 0 to 200 characters.
+  Name must have 1 to 50 characters.
+  Email must be in valid email format.
+  Bio must have 0 to 200 characters.

 * GET - http://localhost:8888/users/id : Retrieve a user by id.
 * PUT - http://localhost:8888/users/id : Update a user's name or bio by id.
-  name must have 1 to 50 characters. bio must have 0 to 200 characters.
+  Name must have 1 to 50 characters.
+  Bio must have 0 to 200 characters.

 * DELETE - http://localhost:8888/users/id : Delete a user by id.